ChrisFost/BTC-AI/system_features_overview.md

         *   `CNNFeatureExtractor`: Provides a reusable 1D CNN for extracting features from time-series data (e.g., local temporal patterns).
 This remains a potentially valuable utility for preprocessing or specialized feature engineering.
     *   ***Supporting Model Infrastructure & Management (from `Models/` directory & `src/models/models.py`):***
         *   Organization for different model types/timeframes (e.g., `Models/Scalping/`, `Models/Short/`, `Models/Medium/`, `Models/Long/` - currently store logs/history related to these specializations).
-        *   `Models/menu.py` Assessment: This script is a standalone PySimpleGUI control panel, found to be functionally redundant with the more comprehensive and modular `src/ui/` system.
-It primarily interacts with scripts and configurations within the `Models/` directory itself and is a candidate for removal to avoid parallel, potentially conflicting UI systems.
         *   Utilities for model-specific data preparation (`Models/prepare_data.py`), training (`Models/train_probabilistic.py`), evaluation (`Models/evaluate.py`), and visualization (`Models/visualize.py`) - *Note: These need to be assessed for redundancy or integration with the main `src/training` and `src/utils` systems.*
         *   Potential for Knowledge Transfer mechanisms between models (implied by `Models/knowledge_transfer/` directory and its logs).
         *   General Infrastructure: Reusable low-level model components (e.g., `CrossAttention`, `TransformerBlock` in `src/models/models.py`), model persistence (save/load), factory function (`create_model`) for flexible model instantiation, device management (CPU/GPU), and extensive configuration options via `config` dictionaries.